NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

 Neutrino Spectrum with Thermal and Relativistic Modifications
 ---------------------------------------------------------------------------------

-For each reaction, the spectral shape of solar neutrinos are mostly spectrum inferred from lab experiments, with modifications of thermal motion and slight modifications from relativistic effect.\cite{Bahcall1991}
+For each reaction, the spectral shape of solar neutrinos are mostly spectrum inferred from lab experiments, with modifications of thermal motion and slight modifications from relativistic effect.
+[Bahcall1991]_

 In the lab experiments, we only have low energy nuclei and less dens environment, while in the solar core, the temperature is high and the density is large.
 The first question to ask is whether the neutrino production is modified by a thermal equilibrium environment or it is too fast that no equilibrium can not be maintained by the electromagnetic scattering.
-The answer is that the neutrino production is in equilibrium which ensures the equilibrium statistics of the neutrino spectra.\cite{Bahcall1991} The two quantities that is related to this problem is the characteristic time of neutrino production and the characteristic electromagnetic scattering.
-The time scale of electromagnetic scattering is \cite{Bahcall1991}
+The answer is that the neutrino production is in equilibrium which ensures the equilibrium statistics of the neutrino spectra.
+[Bahcall1991]_ The two quantities that is related to this problem is the characteristic time of neutrino production and the characteristic electromagnetic scattering.
+The time scale of electromagnetic scattering is [Bahcall1991]_

 .. math::
    \tau_{EM} \sim 10^{-12} \mathrm{s} \left( \frac{E}{20\mathrm{keV}} \right)^{3/2}\left( \frac{150 \mathrm{g \cdot cm^{-3}} }{\rho} \right),